MicrosoftDocs/dataexplorer-docs/kusto/query/tdigest-aggregation-function.md

 For more information, see the [underlying algorithm (T-Digest) and the estimated error](percentiles-aggregation-function.md#estimation-error-in-percentiles).

 > [!IMPORTANT]
->The results of tdigest() and tdigest_merge() can be stored and later retrieved.
+> The results of tdigest() and tdigest_merge() can be stored and later retrieved.
 For example, you may want to create daily percentiles summary, which can then be used to calculate weekly percentiles.
-> However, the precise binary representation of these results may change over time.
-There's no guarantee that these functions will produce identical results for identical inputs, and therefore we don't advise relying on them.
+> However, the precise binary representation of these results may change over time, and is not documented.
+There's no guarantee that these functions will produce identical results for identical inputs.

 ## Syntax